amanmaurya7/Daily-Expenses-Sharing-Application/README.md

 ### User Management
 - **Sign Up & Log In**: Users can register and sign in to the app securely.
 - **Authorization**: Uses JWT tokens to protect user sessions.
-- **Profile Management**: Users can update their personal information as needed.

 ### Expense Management
 - **Track Expenses**: Add and keep track of daily expenses.